davin2020/reversi_game/README.md

-# poker_hands
+# reversi_game
-Code Kata for playing the game of Reversi.
+Code Kata for the game of Reversi.

+The challenge is to write a program that takes the current board position as input, and returns a board showing the legal moves available for the current player.
+The challenge does not involve creating a playable game.

-I'm still working through the rules/requirements of the challenge here - https://codingdojo.org/kata/Reversi/
+The rules/requirements of the challenge are here - https://codingdojo.org/kata/Reversi/

 ## To Setup & Run Locally

 1. Clone repo locally then `cd` to the new directory
 2. `composer install`
 3. `composer start`
-4. open `localhost:8093` in a browser
+4. open `localhost:8089` in a browser

 ## To Run Unit Tests